anuzzzzz/cloudtrail-llm-forensics/CAPSTONE_JOURNEY.md

 ## What Actually Worked

-After all those failures, here's what I ended up doing:
+After all those failures, here's what we ended up doing:

 ### The Final Approach: Statistical Analysis + LLM Narratives